i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     Not actually in header, but part of data covered by signature.
     Take from field in Database Store Message.
   - Destination (387+ bytes)
-  - Published timestamp (4 bytes, seconds since epoch, rolls over in 2106)
+  - Published timestamp (4 bytes, big endian, seconds since epoch, rolls over in 2106)
-  - Expires (2 bytes) (offset from published timestamp in seconds, 18.2 hours max)
+  - Expires (2 bytes, big endian) (offset from published timestamp in seconds, 18.2 hours max)
   - Flags (2 bytes)
     Bit order: 15 14 ...
 3 2 1 0
     Bit 0: If 0, no offline keys; if 1, offline keys